Nitesh-00/Nitesh-00/README.md

 - 👋 Hi, I’m @Nitesh
-- 👀 I’m interested in Devops
+- 👀 I’m interested in Full Stack development
-- 🌱 I’m currently learning Linux
+- 🌱 I’m currently learning MERN Stack
 - 💞️ I’m looking to contribute on Opensource projects
 - 📫 How to reach me ...